 This four-week course teaches students to formulate and develop a clinical research hypothesis into a clinical research project.
 The course includes an introduction to fundamentals of clinical epidemiology and biostatistics and surveys topics in the other Core Concentrations, including health services research, bench-to-bedside translational research, systematic review and decision analysis.
 Students are required to develop a research proposal and present this proposal in class to the other class participants and faculty preceptors for scientific review.
 The course is highly interactive, including case studies and didactic, practical lectures.
 Class size is limited to maximize the learning experience, and the course is conducted for three hours daily, from 9:00AM-noon over the four weeks (typically in July).

 The Summer Institute is $6,666.
-Individuals from Tufts CTSI partner organizations should contact Graduate Program Manager Elizabeth Wiltrout, PhD to see if you are eligible for a discount.
+Individuals from Tufts CTSI partner organizations should contact Graduate Program Manager Elizabeth Leary, PhD to see if you are eligible for a discount.

 Visit the Non-Degree Coursework page on the Sackler School of Graduate Biomedical Sciences website to start the application as a non-degree (special) student.
 Completed applications are due by June 15.

-For more information or assistance with your application, please contact Elizabeth Wiltrout, PhD, Graduate Program Manager.
+For more information or assistance with your application, please contact Elizabeth Leary, PhD, Graduate Program Manager.